ravachol/kew/README.md

 ```
 % cue path "/home/joe/Music/"
 ```
-Now run cue and provide a partial name of a track, playlist or directory:
+Now run cue and provide a partial name of a track or directory:

 ```
 % cue cure great